Communications Director

 To Apply

-If you would like to apply, please send your résumé and a cover letter to HR@linkedlearning.org.
-Indicate the position title in the subject line of the email for the fastest consideration.
+If you would like to apply, please send your resume and a cover letter to Sheila Jackson, Managing Director, Workforce Partnerships, via email to sheila@linkedlearning.org.
+Write “Director of Workforce Partnerships application” in the subject line.
 In your cover letter, please share how your experience, competencies, skills, and interests are a good match for this position.